holepunchto/bare-module-traverse/README.md

   // Read `url` if it exists, otherwise `null`
 }

-async function listPrefix (url) {
+async function * listPrefix (url) {
-  // Return a list of URLs that have `url` as a prefix.
+  // Yield URLs that have `url` as a prefix.
 The list may be empty.
 }

 for await (const dependency of traverse(new URL('file:///directory/file.js'), readModule, listPrefix)) {